COVID-19 Church Worker Frequently Asked Questions

 The latest COVID-19 hotspots are listed here.

-As of 24th July, a new public health order is in force.
-The Gazetted details are here.
+As of 28th September, a new Public Health Order covering gatherings is in force.
+Details are here.

 In addition, the COVID-19 Safety Plans for Places of Worship, Funerals, Memorial Services and Wakes, and Wedding Ceremonies and Receptions have all been updated.
 You can find the overall advice here.